Skip to content

 soap_definition_editor_invoke

-The invoke tab lets you visually choose a specific SOAP operation and execute it.
+The Invoke tab allows you to visually select a specific SOAP operation and execute it.
 It has the following sections:

-• Input - You can expand the various SOAP operations and see the input headers and body parameters that need to be sent to the function.
-You can click on each parameter and supply a value on the right-hand pane.
+• Input - You can expand the various SOAP operations and see the input headers and body parameters that must be sent to the function.
+Click on each parameter to supply a value in the right-hand pane.

-• Output - You can expand the various SOAP operations and see the output headers and result that should be returned from the operation (if successful).
-You can click on each header or the body and see the type of data returned.
+• Output - You can expand the various SOAP operations and see the output headers and results expected from the operation (if successful).
+Click on each header or the body to view the type of data returned.

-• Invoke - Once you have supplied the appropriate values, click the Invoke button send the SOAP request and get the data back from the request.
+• Invoke - Once you have supplied the appropriate values, click the Invoke button to send the SOAP request and receive the response data.

-• Record - Clicking this button after a successful invoke of the operation will add it to the list of recorded test scripts shown in the SOAP Script Steps output tab.
+• Record - Clicking this button after a successful invocation of the operation will add it to the list of recorded test steps shown in the SOAP Script Steps tab.

-• Verify - Clicking this button after the Record will add a Tester.Assert(...) verification checkpoint to the recorded test script.
-This will make Rapise automatically verify all of the returned values.
+• Verify - Clicking this button after clicking the Record button will add a Tester.Assert(...) verification checkpoint to the recorded test script.
+This ensures Rapise automatically verifies all returned values.

 Request / Response

 This tab displays the raw SOAP XML request and response.
-When a SOAP operation fails, this is useful when debugging since it lets you see the raw data being sent to the web service:
+When a SOAP operation fails, this is useful when debugging since it allows you to view the raw data exchanged with the web service:

 soap_definition_editor_request_response

-Typically you will want to view this information in either Raw or XML modes since SOAP doesn't support JSON as a serialization format.
+Typically, you will want to view this information in either Raw or XML modes since SOAP does not support JSON as a serialization format.

 soap_definition_editor_request_response2